What gets measured gets managed: Measuring digital ad emissions

 *a measure of energy cleanliness and is calculated by how many grams of CO2e are released to produce one kWh of electricity.

-The automation and complexity of the supply chain can obscure how and where we create emissions and while the industry bodies work to remedy this, we lack a singular/universal measurement methodology, making like-for-like analyses and the setting of industry standards impossible.
+The automation and complexity of the supply chain can obscure how and where we create emissions, but while the industry wait for the recently announcement GARM/Ad Net Zero measurement framework, making like-for-like analyses and the setting of industry standards impossible.
 However, this is not an unfamiliar dynamic for the digital advertising industry.
 Advertisers often use a variety of third-party vendors and verification partners as their source of truth for delivery, viewability, brand safety etc.

 How you measure.